 When parents choose to wait until their child decides to go into rehab, there are many complications that can occur.
 Some side effects are even life-threatening, such as overdoses.
 Driving under the influence, depression, suicidal thoughts, violence, and organ damage are other dangerous consequences associated with long-term substance abuse.

 As a parent, you may be wondering how to get someone committed to rehab when waiting isn’t an option.
 Thankfully, high-quality rehabilitation centers have a process called staging an intervention to help parents encourage their child.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 How Does Staging an Intervention Work?